TravelModellingGroup/Documentation/tmg-documentation/1.6/tutorials/EmmeScripting/BasicPython.md

 In the following code we will compare against a variable `x` and only print out if x is less than 1, exactly one, or greater than one.
-You can modify `x` to see that one one of the branches is taken and then execution resumes once we have moved back our tabbing.
+You can modify `x` to see that one of the branches is taken and then execution resumes once we have moved back our tabbing.

 Code: